pemattern/tui-shader/README.md

 ## Examples

-For the sake of simplicity, all examples run for 5 seconds, and then quit.
+For the sake of simplicity, all examples run for a few seconds, and then quit.
 To run examples use the following command:

 ```